kdelwat/NgujariGrammar/src/content/syntax.md

 (*)Locational Predicate: lpred = be.aux n-subj n-loc be

+A locational predicate is formed in almost the same way as a nominal predicate.
-In a locational predicative phrase, `ngurr` is still used, but the predicate location is declined in the locative case.
+The only difference is that the modifying location is given the locative case, rather than the comitative.

 (@) k-i wurlki-ø kirujunga-ø ngurr-a-m,
     be.aux-pres village-erg somewhere-loc be-inan-3rd,